 The main fetes that are popular at Crop Over are the breakfast fetes, boat parties, cooler fetes and of course Foreday Morning party.
 These, along with the Kadooment Street Parade, are frequently recommended as the essential fetes to attend during Crop Over.
 Tickets to fetes usually sell out quite quickly, so purchasing tickets within 1-2 months prior to Cop Over is recommended.

 Breakfast Fetes usually begin early in the morning, around 6am, and the party runs until the early afternoon.
 These fetes usually include unlimited food and drinks with your admission and some have VIP bottle service and seating.
 Notable Breakfast fetes include Scorch Breakfast Jam and the Mimosa Ultra-Premium Break Party.

 Boat Fetes are normally all-inclusive events offering food and drinks that can be enjoyed while sailing the beautiful sea surrounding Barbados.
 The most notable boat fetes include Limerz and Scorch.
-Roast Cruise offers two duelling party boats where the boats.
+Roast Cruise offers two dueling party boats.
 Don’t show up late as they don’t wait for anybody and they won’t issue refunds.

 The Grand Kadooment Day

 Kadooment Day known as “Mega Monday” by the locals is when the mas band parade occurs.
-The Kadooment Day Road March sees thousands of revellers in large bands, depicting various themes, make their way to Spring Gardens, dressed in the most elaborately colourful costumes, dancing behind music trucks to soca tunes for over four hours.
+The Kadooment Day Road March sees thousands of revelers in large bands, depicting various themes, make their way to Spring Gardens, dressed in the most elaborately colorful costumes, dancing behind music trucks to soca tunes for over four hours.

 The vibe on Kadooment Day is euphoric even if you are not participating in the parade!
 Local residents from small kids to the elderly are all dancing in front of their homes, while cheering on the many mas bands.